 2. Keeping the Two Sides of the Wood in Place (Clamping)

 Another important factor to consider is securing the wood by clamping or holding it down.
 This is an effective technique for preventing the saw blade from getting stuck while cutting.
 I suggest using the best woodworking clamp you have.

 This reduces the likelihood of the wood shifting or moving during the cutting process, which can cause the saw blade to become lodged in the wood.

 Moreover, if the blade of the saw is not under pressure from both sides of the wood, it will easily glide through the fibers of the wood, creating a straight and clean cut.

 Thus, securing the wood with clamps is an effective method to make it sturdy enough to handle the pressure of the cutting process.
-We recommend using clamps on both sides of the wood to ensure it remains in place.
+I recommend using clamps on both sides of the wood to ensure it remains in place.

 However, while using your hands to hold the wood can be useful, it may not be as effective as clamps.
 If necessary, your hands can support the clamps to ensure the wood remains secure throughout the cutting process.

 3. Inserting A Wedge in the Kerf